arenanet/socknet/SockNet.Protocols/WebSocket/README.md

 Example
 ==========
-The example bellow shows a client connecting to "echo.websocket.org", sending a text WebSocket frame, retrieving the echoed WebSocketFrame, printing it out, and then disconnecting.
+The example below shows a client connecting to "echo.websocket.org", sending a text WebSocket frame, retrieving the echoed WebSocketFrame, printing it out, and then disconnecting.

 ```csharp
 // blocking collection that holds flags for handshakes